How to Begin Preparing for Submitting Your Films to Film Festivals

 Mathew Price, CAS on the Art of Dialogue Recording and Audio Positions in Film & TV

 “There are many, many nouns for the act of looking – a glance, a glimpse, a peep – but there’s no noun for the act of listening.
 In general, we don’t think primarily about sound.
-So, I have a different perspective on the world; I can construct soundscapes that have an effect on people, but… …
+So, I have a different perspective on the world; I can construct soundscapes that have an effect on people, but … Continue reading “Mathew Price, CAS on the Art of Dialogue Recording and Audio Positions in Film & TV”

 “Should I Go to Film School, or Get a Job?